 During the summer months, the viper is very difficult to find, as they’re then in between the vegetation.
 In addition, they’re very shy and prefer to hide rather than confront someone.

 The grass snake's habitat is always close to water.
 It can swim well and likes to eat amphibians such as frogs and salamanders.
 Grass snakes prefer to live in areas where sandy soils merge into peat and clay soils.

-If you’re very quiet and careful, you can see grass snakes laying in the sun on hills or dikes near the water.
-Watch out when looking for grass snakes, because as soon as they hear you they’ll try to hide.
+If you’re very quiet and careful, you can see grass snakes lying in the sun on hills or dikes near the water.
+Watch out when looking for grass snakes because as soon as they hear you, they’ll try to hide.